Threats to sea turtles: Conservation efforts and rehabilitation centers

 Rehabilitation centers have been established as well, such as the Marine Life Center in Juno Beach, Florida, and the Karen Beasley Sea Turtle Rescue and Rehabilitation Center located on Topsail Island, North Carolina.
 The purpose of these centers is to help protect the local and endangered sea turtle population by: a) rescuing sick or injured turtles and taking them to the treatment facility, b) rehabilitating these turtles through various types of treatment and/or surgery, and c) releasing turtles back into the ocean once they have been successfully nursed back to health.
 Although some sea turtles' injuries are so severe that they can never become healed to the extent of being able to survive on their own outside of the facilities, hundreds of the patients from both the Gordon and Patricia Gray Veterinary Hospital in Juno Beach and the Sea Turtle Hospital in Topsail Island have been successfully rehabilitated and released in the last couple of decades.

+Watamu Marine National Park in Kenya provides another successful case study in mitigating direct human threats.
+Through a long-term nest monitoring program of 20 years and protection efforts, the Watamu program increased the number of clutches during the nesting seasons by 50% and enhanced hatching success.
+Successful strategies included patrolling nests to prevent illegal egg take and relocating clutches from high-risk areas impacted by tourism development.
+While illegal take of adults and eggs remains a concern, the introduction of protective legislation and conservation interventions improved long-term outcomes along the African continental east coast, where five out of the seven sea turtle species nest.

+Such conservation programs demonstrate the importance of direct stakeholder involvement.
+By combining nest management, protective legislation, and community engagement, conservation strategies have shown not only to improve nesting success, but also increase the probability of post-hatchling survival.
+Further implementation of conservation and management measures will be significant in contributing to the long-term survival of sea turtles.

-Evaluating the progress of conservation programs is difficult, because many sea turtle populations have not been assessed adequately.
+However, evaluating the progress of conservation programs is difficult, because many sea turtle populations have not been assessed adequately.
 Most information on sea turtle populations comes from counting nests on beaches, but this does not provide an accurate picture of the whole sea turtle population.
 A 2010 United States National Research Council report concluded that more detailed information on sea turtles' life cycles, such as birth rates and mortality, is needed.